 What is an eclipse?

-An eclipse can be due either to a dark body coming between us and a light emitter, so that we can no longer see the source, or it can be a body coming between a light source and the body that the light is illuminating, so that we no longer see the illuminated body.
+An eclipse can also occur when a body comes between a light source and the body that the light is illuminating, so that we no longer see the illuminated body.

 What is a total solar eclipse?